Automatic Implementation of Secure Silicon (AISS)

 - Malicious hardware attacks – Detecting and mitigating hidden backdoors or hardware Trojans.

-- To effectively counter these threats, we are developing scalable, cost-aware defense mechanisms that allow designers to select security solutions based on risk assessment and attack likelihood.
+To counter these threats effectively, we developed scalable, cost-aware defense mechanisms that allowed designers to select security solutions based on risk assessment and attack likelihood.

 Ensuring Trust Throughout the Design Lifecycle

-Beyond integrating security features, our work also focuses on protecting the integrity and provenance of design components throughout the entire chip development process.
-This includes advancing verification and validation techniques to ensure IP blocks remain secure from conception to manufacturing.
+Beyond integrating security features, our work also focused on protecting the integrity and provenance of design components throughout the entire chip development process.
+This included advancing verification and validation techniques to ensure IP blocks remained secure from conception to manufacturing.

-Through automation, security-aware design practices, and novel validation approaches, we aim to reshape the future of trustworthy and resilient hardware.
+Through automation, security-aware design practices, and novel validation approaches, we aimed to reshape the future of trustworthy and resilient hardware.

 Tasks

-- Threat Heuristics Library: Develop a library of techniques to detect suspect circuits in RTL.
+- Threat Heuristics Library: Developed a library of techniques to detect suspect circuits in RTL.

-- Configurable Security IP: Develop parameterized security IP cores that allow a designer to configure PASS features of cores to meet security and PASS objectives.
+- Configurable Security IP: Designed parameterized security IP cores that allowed designers to configure PASS features to meet security and performance objectives.

-- Threat Detection Tool: Develop threat detection tools using static, dynamic as well as formal analysis to detect and report security vulnerabilities in RTL and gate-level IPs.
+- Threat Detection Tool: Built tools using static, dynamic, and formal analysis to detect and report security vulnerabilities in RTL and gate-level IPs.

-- Multiple Threat Scoring: Analyze and score the effectiveness of IP security against multiple attack threats utilizing various threat detection algorithms.
+- Multiple Threat Scoring: Analyzed and scored the effectiveness of IP security against multiple attack threats using various detection algorithms.

-- Configurable Security IP: Develop generators for security IP cores that enable optimization to meet security and PASS objectives.
+- Configurable Security IP Generators: Developed generators for security IP cores optimized for security and PASS objectives.

-- System Integration: Final stage of the project where all the components are integrated into one system implementation (security engine).
+- System Integration: Integrated all components into a unified system implementation (security engine).

 Team

-This is a multi-university and multi-industrial partnered project.
-The tasks of the project were divided among several research groups in the University of Florida, the University of Arkansas, and Synopsys Inc. Internal validation (Red teaming) for the developed components was performed by the University of Maryland.
-In this section, I am elaborating on the teams that I was a part of collaborating on this project.
+This was a multi-university and multi-industry collaborative project.
+Tasks were distributed among research groups at the University of Florida, the University of Arkansas, and Synopsys Inc. Internal validation (red teaming) of developed components was performed by the University of Maryland.
+Below are the teams I collaborated with directly.

 University of Florida - Embedded Systems Lab

-I was fortunate enough to lead a team of graduate and undergraduate team of researchers with the help of my PhD advisor Dr. Prabhat Mishra.
-We were able to successfully deliver the trust validation tools and the security IP components required for this project.
+I had the opportunity to lead a team of graduate and undergraduate researchers under the guidance of my PhD advisor Dr. Prabhat Mishra.
+We successfully delivered the trust validation tools and security IP components required for the project.

-Our group’s main tasks were in the areas of threat heuristics and security IP.
-The Threat Heuristics task developed tools to check five specific vulnerabilities (malicious implants, FSM vulnerability, information leakage, clock/reset vulnerability, and data flow vulnerability) in RTL designs.
-The Security IP task involves the design and mitigation of both hardware and software cryptographic IPs.
+Our group’s primary contributions were in threat heuristics and security IP.
+The Threat Heuristics effort produced tools to detect five specific vulnerabilities in RTL designs: malicious implants, FSM vulnerabilities, information leakage, clock/reset vulnerabilities, and data flow vulnerabilities.
+The Security IP effort focused on designing and mitigating both hardware and software cryptographic IPs.

 Synopsys Inc - DesignWare Group